Some users have certain problems with Steam games in Windows 10, and these problems didn’t bypass the Team Fortress 2.

-According to the reports, this workaround fixed the majority of issues, but if it didn’t get the job done for you, you can try the following solution as well.
+According to the reports, this workaround fixed the majority of issues.
+If it didn’t get the job done for you, you can try the following solution as well.

 Solution 2 – Set the specific screen resolution

-If noborder command didn’t work, you can try the similar solution, and hopefully everything will be fixed.
+If noborder command didn’t work, you can try this similar solution, and hopefully everything will be fixed.
 Here’s what you need to do: